kvakvs/Ironclad.old/README.md

 ## The Problem

-I have a dream, that one day there will be an Erlang compiler, which will generate high quality type-correct code from deduced value usages and `-type` specs.
+I have a dream, that one day there will be an Erlang compiler, which will generate high quality type-correct code from deduced value usages and `-type` and `-spec`s.
 It will be able to print reasonable error messages about why the code is broken and will suggest how to fix the errors.

 The current standard compiler, `lib/compiler` in OTP, and the type checking tool, Dialyzer in `lib/dialyzer`, are two separate projects: